getfem/getfem/doc/sphinx/source/userdoc/model.rst

 adding a Dirichlet condition on ``varname`` thanks to a multiplier variable ``multname`` on the mesh region ``region`` (which should be a boundary).
 The value of the variable on that boundary is described by the data ``dataname`` which should be previously defined in the model.
-If the data is ommitted, the Dirichlet condition is assumed to be an homogeneous one (vanishing variable on the boundary).
+If the data is omitted, the Dirichlet condition is assumed to be an homogeneous one (vanishing variable on the boundary).
 The data can be constant or described on a FEM.
 It can also be scalar or vector valued, depending on the variable.
 The variable ``multname`` should be